76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 Consider these key points when setting up a chatbot:

 This strategy focuses on recognizing and rewarding customers’ loyalty and engagement with personalized perks that make them feel valued.
-Use customer data to identify high-value leads using this lead scoring guide and create promotions that resonate with their interests and purchase patterns.
+Use customer data to identify high-value leads with this lead-scoring guide, and create promotions that resonate with their interests and purchase patterns.

 Here are the types of promotions to consider: